SpecDD

 module.sdd

-When working inside src/billing, do not automatically load src/support/module.sdd.
+When working inside src/trips, do not automatically load src/tags/module.sdd.

 Use explicit references when one area needs another area’s contract.